MAXQDA’s Twitter analysis features

-From/to: The default search period is set at seven days, becuase this is the maximum period allowed by Twitter’s search function.
+From/to: The default search period is set at seven days because this is the maximum period allowed by Twitter’s search function.
 You can reduce the search period, for example to one day, by adjusting the dates accordingly.

 Include retweets: By default, this option is not selected.
-If you wish to include retweets in your analysis, simply place a check mark in the appropriate checkbox at the bottom of the dialog window.
-(The inclusion and exclusion of retweets is managed by Twitter.)
+If you wish to include retweets in your analysis, simply place a checkmark in the appropriate checkbox at the bottom of the dialog window.
+(The inclusion and exclusion of retweets are managed by Twitter.)

 After clicking the Run Search button, a preview window with the first 100 search results will appear.
 The number of tweets found is displayed on the lower left.
 When more than 100 search hits are found, the display is updated approximately every 10 seconds.

-When you click Import data, MAXQDA will begin the importing the tweets.
+When you click Import Data, MAXQDA will begin importing the tweets.